Lifelong Learning Courses

 COURSES > LIFELONG | COURSES > ONLINE

 This course is a synchronized supplement to a parallel reading of Robert Pirsig’s classic Zen and the Art of Motorcycle Maintenance (ZAMM / ZMM) and Plato’s Phaedrus.
 As such, it functions something like a sidecar to a motorcycle.
 The core sidecar readings include (selections from) works on Zen/Buddhism, a “guidebook” to Pirsig’s novel, the book whose title was the model for Pirsig’s title, and the philosophical text that first introduced Pirsig’s narrator to the “classic and romantic modes of reality and probably shaped these terms in his mind more than he ever knew.”
-Two bonus readings are the subject of a separate stand-alone session several weeks after the completion of both the primary and core sidecar readings. ◊ More →
+Two bonus readings and a film are the subject of a separate stand-alone session several weeks after the completion of both the primary readings and the core sidecar readings. ◊ More →

 21st-Century African-American Perspectives on Race